-Add sugar, cocoa powder, milk, and 1 1/2 cups of marshmallows into a saucepan.
+Add the sugar, cocoa powder, milk, and 1 1/2 cups of marshmallows into a saucepan.

 Heat over medium-low, stirring occasionally until all the marshmallows are melted.

-You want the mixture hot, but not boiling or bubbly.
+You want the mixture to be hot, but not boiling or bubbly.

 It will get frothy due to the milk and that’s okay.

-Serve in your favorite mugs and top with more marshmallows.
+Serve in your favorite mugs and top with more marshmallows if you choose.